cohere-ai/cohere-toolkit/docs/custom_tool_guides/tool_guide.md

 # Custom Tools
 Follow these instructions to create your own custom tools.

+For information on how to add authentication to your tool, please refer to the [Tool Auth guide.](/docs/custom_tool_guides/tool_auth_guide.md)

 Custom tools will need to be built in the `community` folder.
 Make sure you've enabled the `INSTALL_COMMUNITY_DEPS` build arg in the `docker-compose.yml` file by setting it to `true`.

 ## Step 1: Choose a Tool to Implement

-You can take a tool implementation easily from:
+You can take a tool code implementation easily from:

 - LangChain
     - Tools: [Tools | 🦜️🔗 LangChain](https://python.langchain.com/docs/integrations/tools/)